 - The money is normally refundable until the contingencies or conditions are satisfied and have been removed

 - These contingencies or conditions include:

-- If the contingencies cannot be removed a Mutual Release of Escrow Funds is signed by Buyer, Seller, and Broker.
-Upon receipt by Escrow Company, 100% of the escrow money is refunded to you.
+- If the contingencies cannot be removed, a Mutual Release of Escrow Funds is signed by Buyer, Seller, and Broker

 - Advantages Include:

-- there is a contract in place; any additional purchasers come along, any offer they submit is second in position behind yours
+- There is a contract in place; should any additional purchasers come along, any offer they submit is second in position behind yours

-Once the deal is negotiated due diligence is completed and financing is secured.
-The next step is the drafting of the Definitive Purchase Agreement for the Sale and Purchase of the business.
-If there is real estate included in the transaction a Contract of Sale will also be drafted.
+The deal is negotiated, the due diligence is completed, and the financing is secured.
+The next step is the drafting of the Definitive Purchase Agreement for the sale and purchase of the business.
+If there is real estate included in the transaction, a Contract of Sale will also be drafted.

 Buying a business doesn’t always have to be convoluted.
 Call the Gateway business sales experts for more information at (972) 219-6961!